[DISCLOSURE: Cards from our partners are mentioned below.]

 Rewards Details: Cash back rewards are tracked as points, and each dollar is equivalent to 100 points.
 Members need at least 2,000 points to redeem for cash back.

-At publishing time, the Discover it and Chase Freedom credit cards are offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for this card.
+At publishing time, the Chase Freedom credit card is offered through Credit.com product pages, and Credit.com is compensated if our users apply and ultimately sign up for this card.
 However, these relationships do not result in any preferential editorial treatment.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.